 This is yet another document that is crucial for supporting your claim.
 It provides the employer’s verification that you missed work.
 Like the doctor’s note, the employer’s note should be written on the company’s formal letterhead and signed.

-The document must include important information like the dates of missed workdays, hours that you were scheduled for work, the money you would have earned had you not missed work, and breakdown of the payment such as hourly/commission, if applied.
+The document must include important information like the dates of missed workdays, hours that you were scheduled for work, the money you would have earned had you not missed work, and a breakdown of the payment such as hourly/commission, if applied.

 Also, please note that your current pay shall be used as the basis for determining your lost wage compensation when seeking compensation.